SamuelLorrain/book_lib_new/README.md

 *sqlite* to get the swiftness and fonctionnality of a SGBD.

-To stay with a simple and light program, I wanted to have less dependencies as possible.
+To stay with a simple and light program, I wanted to have as less dependencies as possible.
 So, the only dependency is wxWidget.

 Main functionnalities: